lxs602/Chinese-Mandarin-Dictionaries/README.md

 <b>About 說明 / 说明</b><br>
 Shows the decomposition of characters into their constituent parts, e.g. '亭' as '⿱⿳亠口冖丁', or '乷' as '⿱沙乙'.
 As graphical breakdowns, these do not indicate how the character was first formed.

-For further information, see the [readme](https://github.com/lxs602/Chinese-Mandarin-Dictionaries/blob/main/CJKVI%20Decomposition/README.md>readme).
+For further information, see the [readme](https://github.com/lxs602/Chinese-Mandarin-Dictionaries/blob/main/CJKVI%20Decomposition/README.md).

 <b>Acknowledgements 鳴謝 / 鸣谢</b><br>
-Based on sequences by the (CHISE) project, hosted at [cjkvi-ids](https://github.com/cjkvi/cjkvi-ids>cjkvi-ids), as part of [Kanji Database](http://kanji-database.sourceforge.net).
-This dictionary uses data modified to remove as many entity references as possible, at [cjkvi-ids-unicode](https://github.com/Transfusion/cjkvi-ids-unicode>cjkvi-ids-unicode), by Transfusion.<br>
+Based on sequences by the (CHISE) project, hosted at [cjkvi-ids](https://github.com/cjkvi/cjkvi-ids), as part of [Kanji Database](http://kanji-database.sourceforge.net).
+This dictionary uses data modified to remove as many entity references as possible, at [cjkvi-ids-unicode](https://github.com/Transfusion/cjkvi-ids-unicode), by Transfusion.<br>
 <br><b>Licences 許可證 / 许可证</b><br>
-Chise IDS: No licence, all rights reserved by chise.org, see https://gitlab.chise.org/CHISE/ids .<br>Interpretations and Hanyo Denshi analysis: [GPLv2](https://github.com/lxs602/Chinese-Mandarin-Dictionaries/blob/main/CJKVI%20Decomposition/Licence.md>GPLv2), see also https://github.com/cjkvi/cjkvi-ids and http://kanji-database.sourceforge.net<br><br>
+Chise IDS: No licence, [all rights reserved](https://gitlab.chise.org/CHISE/ids) by chise.org .<br>Interpretations and Hanyo Denshi analysis: [GPLv2](https://github.com/lxs602/Chinese-Mandarin-Dictionaries/blob/main/CJKVI%20Decomposition/Licence.md), see also https://github.com/cjkvi/cjkvi-ids and http://kanji-database.sourceforge.net<br><br>

 ## 教育部國語辭典 - 重編國語辭典 修訂本<br>Taiwan Ministry of Education Dictionary (moedict)